-1. Executive Summary
+Executive Summary 1.

 This request for proposals describes the North Carolina Coalition to End Homelessness' (NCCEH) process for selecting grantees for its supportive services only-coordinated entry (SSO-CE) grant in the North Carolina Balance of State Continuum of Care (NC BoS CoC).
 NCCEH is the designated collaborative applicant for the NC BoS CoC and submits the Continuum of Care (CoC) Program application.
 The SSO-CE grant is funded by the Department of Housing and Urban Development's CoC Program.
 NCCEH is the grantee and will be sub-granting most of its SSO-CE grant through this RFP process.
-The total funding available under this RFP is \$139,886.

-NCCEH's SSO-CE grant will support the local implementation of coordinated entry (CE) in three to eight Regional Committees.
 NCCEH will fund one agency per Regional Committee.
 One agency may submit multiple applications to cover multiple Regional Committees.
-These grants are intended to help to fund the work of the Coordinated Entry Lead position.
-Any agency, not just current or past Coordinated Entry Leads, may apply.
+These grants are intended to help to fund the work of the Coordinated Entry Lead position and improve the Regional Committee's CE system.
+Only current or past Coordinated Entry Leads may apply.

 The number of agencies that receive funding will depend on the number and quality of applications received and the funding needs of applicants and Regional Committees.
-Grants will likely be between \$15,000 and \$40,000.
+Grantees may apply for between \$15,000 and \$40,000 per Regional Committee they plan to cover.
 The agency that receives funding will be designated as the Regional Committee's Coordinated Entry Lead and will assume all responsibilities of that role.